oemof/tespy/doc/tespy_modules/networks.rst

 .. note::

     Some parameters come with characteristic functions based on the design case properties.
-This means, that e. g. the isentropic efficiency of a turbine is calculated as function of the actual mass flow to design mass flow ratio.
+This means, that e.g. the isentropic efficiency of a turbine is calculated as function of the actual mass flow to design mass flow ratio.
 You can provide your own (measured) data or use the already existing data from TESPy.
 All standard characteristic functions are available at :py:mod:`tespy.data`.

-For connections it works in the same way, e. g. write
+For connections it works in the same way, e.g. write

 .. code-block:: python